 - Shared accounts - Cohabiting couples quite commonly have at least one shared bank account simply for practical purposes like paying joint expenses, such as utilities.
 In the absence of an agreement, you and your partner could be left to your own devices in dividing these funds, which could prove disastrous if one party acts in bad faith.

 - Estate planning concerns - If you and your partner outlast most married couples and the relationship survives until one of you passes away, the survivor may have few or no legal protections.
 Illinois does not recognize the right of a cohabiting but unmarried partner to inherit no matter how long they lived together or how marriage-like the relationship was.
 A cohabitation agreement can address how certain aspects of your testamentary estate plans should be handled to ensure that you are protected in the event that one of you passes away.

 - Children - Unmarried couples who are raising children together should absolutely have some sort of parenting agreement that puts the children’s needs first in writing.
 An attorney can help with drafting any agreement related to children in the event of a split, as the law is particular about what provisions can and cannot be included.

 Speak With a Kane County Cohabitation Agreement Lawyer

-When you and your partner are ready to begin working on your cohabitation agreement, give [[title]] a call at [[phone]].
+When you and your partner are ready to begin working on your cohabitation agreement, give The Law Offices of Douglas B. Warlick & Associates a call at 630-232-9700.
 Our experienced Geneva cohabitation agreement attorneys are skilled at working with couples to create thorough and legally sound agreements.
 Contact us for a free consultation.